saltyorg/docs/docs/reference/domain.md

 === "Automatic Cloudflare DNS"

-    if you provide a Cloudflare email and Global API Key in Saltbox settings, the Saltbox installer will set this stuff up for you automatically.
+    if you provide the preferred Cloudflare Global API Key and account email, or a scoped token, in Saltbox settings, the Saltbox installer will set this stuff up for you automatically.

     **Notes:**